dmachard/go-dnscollector/doc/transformers.md

 ### Extract

-Use this transformer to extract the raw response payload encoded in base64:
+Use this transformer to extract the raw dns payload encoded in base64:

 Options:
-- `add-payload`: (boolean) add base64 encoded response payload
+- `add-payload`: (boolean) add base64 encoded dns payload

 ```yaml
 transforms: